 To answer your question, Scuba diving in Pondicherry is totally worth the time and money.
 There are more than 23 dive sites to explore for all level of divers.
 The visibility in Pondicherry is 5-8 meters on an average and gets as good as 18-20 meters in certain months.
 There’s an abundance of marine life you will spot while scuba diving in Pondicherry like Batfish, Rabbit Fish, Groupers, and Snappers, to name a few.

-3 honest reasons why scuba diving in Pondicherry is worth the cost –
+My top 3 reasons why scuba diving in Pondicherry is worth the cost –

-- Rich marine life – You will spot a huge population of fishes throughout the year in Pondicherry.
+- Rich marine life – You will spot a vast population of fishes throughout the year in Pondicherry.

-- The Visibility – You can expect visibility of 5-8 meters (super good for a mainland diving destination).
+- The Visibility – You can expect visibility of 5-8 meters (super suitable for a mainland diving destination).
 It gets as good as 20 meters too!

 How much does Scuba diving cost in Pondicherry?